 The education governance bill (H.883) passed the House by a fairly slim margin.
 It was not a partisan issue, but rather broke down, for the most part along large versus small community lines.
 The House version proposes to do away with local school boards and merge the more than 270 existing school districts into 45-55 expanded districts.
 The bill requires implementation over the course of six years.
 If a district refuses to merge, a "Design Team" will make that decision for them.

 As I have written over the past several weeks, I think this top-down, "Montpelier knows best" approach is a bad idea.
 I have concerns about how the bill was developed with great credence paid to hearings held in Montpelier in the late afternoon and evening when parents are taking care of their children, feeding them dinner, and putting them to bed.
 I heard from several Windham parents who were not able to attend for just those reasons.
-According to one Education Committee member, not one teacher testified on this bill.

 The Senate Education Committee is working on a proposal that was sent to them by the Shumlin administration.
 Apparently, it proposes a voluntary merger scenario rather than a forced one, which may be an improvement.